iredmail/gofiber-html/README.md

 }
 ```

-And in html template file, you must specify the layout template file too:
+And in html template file, you must specify the layout template file with file
+extension (the `.gohtml` extension is defined when you initialize this module,
+we use `.gohtml` here for example):
 ```html
 {{template "layout.gohtml"}}